fx-giant/giant-documentations/visual/scatter-plot.md

 **Analysis**

-By analysing the chart deeper, it can be concluded that the GDP per capita affects the life expectancy of the countries within the continents.
-With this, a clear relationship can be seen as with a higher standard of living would also increase the longevity of a nation's livelihood.
-Adding on, as the graph is plotted in linearly, it can be used to identify other patterns within the dataset, as one could drill down within the scatter plot on to see if there are any other relationships that could be drawn out.
+By analysing the chart deeper, it can be concluded that the GDP per capita affects the people's life expectancy of the countries within the continents.
+With this, a clear relationship between the numerical attributes can be seen and we can say that a higher standard of living would also increase the longevity of a nation's livelihood.
+Adding on, as the graph has an almost linear plot, it can be used to identify any data outliers (i.e. the grey data marker and yellow data marker, which do not lie within the linear path of the data plot).
+This would be something of interest for further investigation or research.